Medicare Enrolled

 What this data tells you about Dr. Miller

-Dr. Andrew Miller is a cardiovascular disease in Bedford, TX, with 19 years in practice.
+Dr. Andrew Miller is a cardiovascular disease specialist in Bedford, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Miller performed 3,257 Medicare services across 2,870 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Miller received a total of $7,387 from 50 pharmaceutical and/or device companies across 394 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.